carlos-cabgj/One-Ide/README.md

-## onitra
+## One-IDE
 <p>The last IDE that you gonna learn</p>

 <h4>What it is?</h4>

-Onitra brings defaults set ups for transform your vim into an IDE with all power of VIM.
+One-IDE brings defaults set ups for transform your vim into an IDE with all power of VIM.
 The objective is :

 <ul>
     <li>Select plugins for enhance the work;</li>
     <li>Turn easy the curve of learning Vim.
 Will not be necessary searching and learning how to use VIM as a IDE;</li>
     <li>A same IDE through every OS working and that work  through  the terminal, so you can connect from SSH and work normally;</li>
     <li>In my career I used to work with many others IDEs like  IntelliJ IDEA, Zend Studio, Eclipse, Netbeans...
 But I always had issues like licence, speed, colors, plugins.
-Onitra solve those problems gathering tested great plugins available on github.</li>
+One-IDE solve those problems gathering tested great plugins available on github.</li>
 </ul>

 <h4>Why VIM?</h4>